-How to Use Canva to Give Context to Your Promotional Images5 minutes
+How to Use Canva to Give Context to Your Promotional Images

-So, if you’re not a designer or you don’t have photoshop, and you want to run a promotion that has eye-catching images that provides context to the user, what should you do?
+So, if you’re not a designer or you don’t have photoshop, and you want to run a promotion that has eye-catching images that provide context to the user, what should you do?

 1) Sign Up